enogrob/order_normalizer_api/README.md

 # README

-`order_normalizer_api` is a Ruby on Rails REST API designed to process and normalize legacy data files.
+The `order_normalizer_api` is a Ruby on Rails REST API designed to process and normalize legacy data files.
 It accepts files as input, normalizes the data, and returns the processed output, utilizing flexible persistence methods like file storage, databases, or streams.
 The API supports order querying with filters for order ID and purchase date ranges, ensuring robust functionality through adherence to SOLID design principles.

 # Architecture Diagram